ditankur/kubedemo/README.md

 # Kubedemo
-Demo app using Spring Boot, Postgres SQL and Kubernetes
+An app using Spring Boot, Postgres database and Kubernetes.
+The data in the postgres database is added by running SQL commands in psql console.
+The frontend app only fetches the data from postgres through JPA.

 ## Repository url
 https://github.com/ditankur/kubedemo